frodenas/bosh-zsh-autocomplete-plugin/README.md

 ## Installation

 * Download the latest version of the [Cloud Foundry BOSH CLI](http://bosh.io/docs/bosh-cli.html)
+* Follow the instructions for your plugin framework of choice:

+### Oh-My-Zsh

 * Clone this repo to your zsh plugins directory: